 At Omaha Physical Therapy Institute (OPTI), we are always looking at safe and effective ways to return athletes to their sport after ACL reconstruction surgery.
 Research like this helps us support our return to play recommendations.

 OPTI specializes in ACL reconstruction rehabilitation.
 We often utilize our Athletes In Motion (AIM) Clinic inside of the Omaha Sports Complex as part of the rehabilitation/return to play process.
-The AIM clinic allows athletes exposure to a turf surface and an abundance of space with nets, goals, and batting cages for sport specific agility and skill integration.
+The AIM clinic allows athletes exposure to a turf surface and an abundance of space with nets, and goals for sport specific agility and skill integration.
 If you have had an ACL injury and/or surgery, give OPTI a call today at 402-934-8688!

 Journal of Orthopaedic & Sports Physical Therapy, 2020 Volume:50 Issue:2 Pages:83–90 DOI: 10.2519/jospt.2020.9071

 Your Comeback Story Starts Here!